TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 ___
 ### AddInnateCollectible () {: aria-label='Functions' }
-#### void AddInnateCollectible ( [CollectibleType](https://wofsauge.github.io/IsaacDocs/rep/enums/CollectibleType.html) Collectible, int Amount = 1 ) {: .copyable aria-label='Functions' }
+#### void AddInnateCollectible ( [CollectibleType](https://wofsauge.github.io/IsaacDocs/rep/enums/CollectibleType.html) Collectible, int Amount = 1, string GroupKey = "", int Duration = -1, bool AddCostume = true ) {: .copyable aria-label='Functions' }

-???+ bug "Bug"
-	Currently this function directly modifies the contents of WispCollectiblesList, so if this list was updated on wisp init/delete, or the player exits the run, your added innate items will not be saved.
+"GroupKey" is used to distinguish separate "groups" of innate items.
+Innate item functions can only modify items added under the specified group.
+Use a distinct GroupKey string to isolate your innate items from other sources, avoiding conflicts and making tracking easier.

+If a GroupKey other than the default empty string is used, the innate item will persist across quit & continue, and interact properly with save state mechanics such as Glowing Hourglass.

+Items added with a positive duration will automatically remove themselves (30 duration = 1 second).

+___
+### AddInnateTrinket () {: aria-label='Functions' }
+#### void AddInnateTrinket ( [TrinketType](https://wofsauge.github.io/IsaacDocs/rep/enums/TrinketType.html) Trinket, int Amount = 1, string GroupKey = "", int Duration = -1, bool AddCostume = true ) {: .copyable aria-label='Functions' }
+Same as AddInnateCollectible but for trinkets.
+Note that golden trinkets must be added/removed separately.

 ___
 ### AddLeprosy () {: aria-label='Functions' }
 #### void AddLeprosy ( ) {: .copyable aria-label='Functions' }